 Yup, it’s exactly what it sounds like.
 Sushirrito is a small restaurant chain within San Francisco that sells those creative, extremely Instagrammable concoctions known as sushi burritos.

-Sushirrito offers a wide variety of options that range from the classic Asian inspired flavors like the ‘Sumo Crunch’ with shrimp tempura to more fusion-style creations like the ‘Latin Ninja’ with plantain chips and mango yuzu citrus sauce.
+Sushirrito offers a wide variety of options that range from classic Asian-inspired flavors like the ‘Sumo Crunch’ with shrimp tempura to more fusion-style creations like the ‘Latin Ninja’ with plantain chips and mango yuzu citrus sauce.